openmiblab/ppln-ibeat-totseg/README.md

 ---
 ## Stage 5: Build mosaic displays of edited organs

+After editing some or all of your masks, you can build mosaic displays of the edited organs.
+Results will be saved in a folder called **stage_5_display**.

-Build mosaic displays of all organs:
+This builds mosaics for all available organs:

 ```bash
 python -m totseg.stage_5_display --build=$data
 ```

-Build mosaic displays of aorta alone:
+Build mosaic displays of aorta (or any other organ) alone:

 ```bash
 python -m totseg.stage_5_display --build=$data --organs aorta